 Because the tacos aren't reheated before serving, it's important to let them stand for 1 hour and then serve right away.

-- 6 dried guajillo chilies, stemmed, seeded, and torn into 1-inch pieces
+6 dried guajillo chiles, stemmed, seeded, and torn into 1-inch pieces

 Preheat oven to 300°F. Set foil-wrapped tortillas in oven and allow to warm for 30 minutes.